Wayne G. Hammond

-Wayne Gordon Hammond (born February 11, 1953 in Cleveland, Ohio) is an American scholar known for his research and writings on the works of J. R. R. Tolkien.
+Wayne Gordon Hammond (born February 11, 1953) is an American scholar known for his research and writings on the works of J. R. R. Tolkien.
+Together with his wife Christina Scull, a fellow Tolkien scholar, they have jointly won Mythopoeic Scholarship Awards for Inklings Studies five times.

 Biography

-Wayne Hammond was born in Cleveland, Ohio and then raised in Brooklyn, Ohio.
+Wayne Hammond was born in Cleveland, Ohio, and then raised in Brooklyn, Ohio.
 He earned a Bachelor of Arts degree with Honors as an English major at Baldwin-Wallace College in 1975.
 He gained his Master of Arts degree in Library Science from the University of Michigan in 1976.
-From August 1976 to June 2015 he was Assistant Librarian of the Chapin Library of Rare Books at Williams College, and in July 2015 was promoted to Chapin Librarian.
+From August 1976 to June 2015, he was Assistant Librarian of the Chapin Library of Rare Books at Williams College, and in July 2015 was promoted to Chapin Librarian.

-In 1994 Hammond married fellow Tolkien scholar Christina Scull and the two have since collaborated on several projects.
+In 1994, Hammond married fellow Tolkien scholar Christina Scull, and the two have since collaborated on several projects.
 John Garth describes Hammond and Scull as "two highly regarded veterans of Tolkien studies."

-Their book J. R. R. Tolkien: Artist and Illustrator: won the 1996 Mythopoeic Scholarship Award for Inklings Studies, one of five such awards that Hammond has won.
+Their book J. R. R. Tolkien: Artist and Illustrator won the 1996 Mythopoeic Scholarship Award for Inklings Studies, one of five such awards that Hammond has won.